 Last year saw the launch of the MHRA ‘Initial Fees Calculator’ and since then, we have been working on introducing a Variations version of the ‘Fee Calculator’, using the original initials format as a basis for the variations calculator.

-As the there is a large range of fees which cover many submission types, we looked in to creating a simple and accessible calculator which could provide a total in the least possible number of steps.
+As there is a large range of fees which cover many submission types, we looked in to creating a simple and accessible calculator which could provide a total in the least possible number of steps.

 The 'Variations Fees calculator' acts as a guide and covers procedure types and a range of variation submissions, including Traditional Herbal Remedies (THR), Homeopathic, Reference Member State (RMS), Concerned Member State (CMS), groupings and bulking of licences.